IEL Energy Arbitrators List

 melinda@melindajayson.com

-Experience as Arbitrator:- Arbitrator on more than 600 cases, with awards issued in more than 300.
+• Arbitrator on more than 600 cases, with awards issued in more than 300.
 Experienced in applying Rules of AAA/ICDR, ICC, CPR, and others.
 Frequent speaker on efficiency methods in arbitration.
 Mediator with particularized experience resolving disputes between sellers and purchasers of energy businesses including resolution of future risks, as well as issues relating to equipment and liability for injury.
-Former General Counsel for a holding company that owned and controlled, among other businesses, interests in energy-producing properties and a production entity.
+Former General Counsel for a holding company that owned and controlled, among other businesses, interests in energy-producing properties and a production entity

-Experience In Energy Industries:- Focus on resolution of disputes between sellers and purchasers of energy businesses including resolution of future risks, as well as issues relating to equipment and liability for injury.
+• Focus on resolution of disputes between sellers and purchasers of energy businesses including resolution of future risks, as well as issues relating to equipment and liability for injury.
 Former General Counsel for a holding company that owned and controlled, among other businesses, interests in energy-producing properties and a production entity.
-Experience as arbitrator and mediator.
+Experience as arbitrator and mediator

 Houston, Texas 77057